 Effective October 3, 2021, all employees who are in a non-bilingual classification for which there is a bilingual analog will be reclassified into the bilingual classification if they meet the criteria to be paid the bilingual differential.
-Going forward, all employees hired into classifications for which there is a non-bilingual classification, and an analog bilingual classification shall be hired into the bilingual classification if they meet the criteria to be paid bilingual classification if they meet the criteria to be paid bilingual classification shall be hired into the bilingual classification if they meet the criteria to be paid bilingual differential.
+Going forward, all employees hired into classifications for which there is a non-bilingual classification, and an analog bilingual classification shall be hired into the bilingual classification if they meet the criteria to be paid bilingual differential.